reactive-python/reactpy/src/py/docs/source/concepts.rst

 :class:`~idom.core.element.AbstractElement`.
 This is most useful if your element needs an interface which allows you to do more than just :meth:`~idom.core.element.Element.update` it.
-You'll find this strategy is used to implement some of the common iDOM widgets like :class:`~idom.widgets.inputs.Input` and :class:`~idom.widgets.images.Image`.
+You'll find this strategy is used to implement some of the common IDOM widgets like :class:`~idom.widgets.inputs.Input` and :class:`~idom.widgets.images.Image`.